Stuycs-K/final-project-10-chen-matthew/WORKLOG.md

 -used nullspace to find potential factors
 -edited `crack_message` and `create_keys` to take in command arguments (refer to README) -drafted up a makefile

+### 6/5 In class
+-corrected makefile so that the dependencies work -added a make clean option for convenience